GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/buildpacks.md

 **User defined environment variables**

-`env` makes it possible to pass arbitrary environment variables to the buildpacks.
+`env` makes it possible to configure specific environment variables for buildpacks.
-This is in general used to adjust the detection and the build phases.
-Many buildpacks use environment variables to select specific versions of language runtimes.
+Many buildpacks use environment variables to adjust their detection and the build phases, such as selecting specific versions of language runtimes.
+Note that user's current environment is not passed through to buildpacks.

 **Example**